 Sedona, Arizona, this is the site of illegal and lethal, low altitude jet fuel dumping by private and charter jets, hundreds of feet above our neighborhood and Oak Creek!
-This is causing cancer, high blood pressure, central nervous system and axon damage and killing the people who live here; I call this murder because the pilots know what they are doing is deadly to those of us directly below them.
-Everyone knows jet fuel was never meant to be inhaled.
+This is causing cancer, high blood pressure, central nervous system and axon damage and killing the people who live here; I call this murder because the pilots know what they are doing is deadly to those of us directly below them; everyone knows jet fuel was never meant to be inhaled.
 These jets arrive with too much fuel to either take off from our short runway or to land.
 Many people claim business class jets cannot fuel dump, that is completely untrue according to a Gulfstream pilot and the below documentation.
 Gulfstream jets requiring 7,800 feet of runway to take off routinely land and take off in Sedona on only 5,100 feet of runway.
-Meanwhile I can smell jet fuel in my yard when some jets land, my blood is full of jet fuel and I have come close to dying on many occasions from acute jet fuel poisoning.
+Meanwhile we can smell jet fuel in our yard when some jets land, our blood is full of jet fuel and we have come close to dying on many occasions from acute jet fuel poisoning.
+My neighbor is now on an oxygen tank, another neighbor had a detached retina and went blind at age 58 and now Robert is having white flashes of light behind his eyes which is the first indicator of detached retinas; benzene causes detached retinas.

 Gulfstream G200 – FUEL SYSTEM PDF